- Diseases, Disorders & Conditions

 Most sufferers find it hard to get through school and gain qualifications and those that do may only come out with good results in one or two subjects.
 This can also cause issue when looking for work in later life.

 Becoming a valued member of society who can function well is rare in Autism.
-However with a little help and support 30% of sufferers can do just this.
+However with a little help and support 30% of sufferers can do just this and the rest should never give up trying as we all have a role to play you just need to find out where you fit in.

 I am one of those sufferers who found interviews hard and the inability to get work affected my mental health.
 However after a few false starts I found work and in the end got a job that I have now been at over 14 years.
 I have built up my confidence through working in a retail environment dealing with customers.
 I also coached athletics for a few years which helped me aswell